eLearning Developer Jobs & the Skills You Need to Get Hired

 They also understand how to upload and publish SCORM packages to an LMS and how to update outdated modules to a new version of the software.

-The Creative eLearning Developer goes beyond development of eLearning modules.
-They are also skilled at creating most or all of the graphic and multimedia assets for the course.
-They have strong graphic design and potentially other multimedia development ability.
+The Creative eLearning Developer does all of the above, but is also skilled at creating most or all of the graphic and multimedia assets for the course.
+They have robust graphic design and other multimedia development abilities.
 Many have an Associate’s or Bachelor’s degree in Fine Arts.

-The full cycle Instructional Designer/Developer works with Subject Matter Experts (SMEs) to design the learning experience.
+A full-cycle Instructional Designer/Developer works with Subject Matter Experts (SMEs) to design the learning experience.
 Together they define the outcomes, create a chunked and scaffolded learning plan, and develop storyboards and scripts.
-Then the Full-Cycle developer builds the eLearning modules.
+Then the Full-Cycle developer builds the eLearning modules or templates.

-Many have basic proficiency in graphic design and other multimedia production and editing tools.
+Many have basic proficiency in graphic design and other multimedia production and authoring tools.
 These skills enable them to create all of the visual and multimedia assets needed for an online course.

-If you’re a full-cycle instructional designer, you should still have specialities.
+Even if you’re a full-cycle instructional designer, you should still have specialties.
 Employers will want to know where you really shine in terms of tools and the phases of the ADDIE process.
 Understand your strengths so you can speak to them in your resume and job interviews.

 The short answer is everyone.
-Recently, even the Denver Broncos announced 3 new key hires that included an Instructional Designer.
 Corporations, non-profits, government agencies, universities, publishers, K-12, and more are all hiring.
+In early 2022, even the Denver Broncos announced 3 new key hires that included an Instructional Designer.
 Demand for eLearning developers across industries is strong and likely to stay that way.

-Yes, elearning developers can and often do work remotely.
-Some are freelancers or contract workers, but many are employed full-time by an organization.
+eLearning developers can and often do work remotely.
+Some are freelancers or contract workers, but many are employed part-time or full-time by an organization.

-Some organizations offer short-term and long-term contracts for elearning developers.
-This work might include converting instructor-led-training to web-based-training (ILT to WBT), republishing for version updates, optimizing for mobile compatibility, or reshaping learning into micro modules.
+Some organizations offer short-term and long-term contracts for eLearning developers.
+This work might include converting instructor-led training to web-based training (ILT to WBT), republishing for version updates, and functionality, optimizing for mobile compatibility or reshaping learning into micromodules.